-After cloning the storefront to your private git repo, you can head over to Netlify to complete the remainder of the configuration.
+After cloning the storefront to your private git repository, you can head over to Netlify to complete the remainder of the configuration.
 If you don't already have a Netlify account, now is the time to create one (you can create an account with GitHub/GitLab).
 Create an account or log in to Netlify to get started.

 Now that we've set the configurations, we can go ahead and deploy the site.
 This may take a bit of time, depending on how much data is within your store.
 Starting from scratch, it took us anywhere from 3 to 5 minutes to get the site deployed.
 If the deployment stalls or you encounter a network issue during your deployment attempt, wait a few minutes before trying again.

 After the deployment process, you'll be able to access your shiny, new storefront from the Netlify dashboard.
 Here, you can view the external-facing site, configure your domain and website settings, add Netlify plugins, and start making sales.
-When making any changes to your site, simply push them from your git repo to go live on Netlify.
+When making any changes to your site, simply push them from your git repository to go live on Netlify.